nathanielDaley/PythonSnake/README.md

 # Classic Snake Game

-A classic Snake game—eat pellets to grow longer and try to achieve the highest score!
+A classic Snake game—eat pellets to grow longer and try to achieve a high score!

 ## Controls
 - **W**: Move up